seedoubleu/learngit/readme.txt

-creating a new branch is quick and simple...this is dev...this is Bruce
+creating a new branch is quick and simple...this is dev...this is Bruce...is modifying